The monodromy pairing for logarithmic 1-motifs: The Betti realization

-\begin{proposition} Taking the Kato--Nakayama space transforms universal surjections to surjections. \end{proposition} \begin{proof} Suppose that $f : X \to Y$ is a universal surjection of logarithmic schemes.
-We argue that $X^{\KN} \to Y^{\KN}$ is surjective.
-Since formation of the Kato--Nakayama space commutes with base change, we may assume that the underlying scheme of $Y$ is $\Spec \mathbf C$.
-Then $Y^{\KN} = \Hom(\overnorm M_Y^{\rm gp}, S^1(1))$.
-This is unchanged by changing base to a larger logarithmic structure $M'_Y$ that is valuative, so we may assume $Y$ is valuative.
-Choose a point $x$ of $X$.
-Then $\overnorm M_Y \to \overnorm M_{X,x}$ is a sharp homomorphism of valuative monoids, so it is injective.
-Therefore the map
+\begin{proposition} If $f : X \to Y$ is a finite type universal surjection of logarithmic schemes then the induced morphism of Kato--Nakayama spaces $X^{\rm KN} \to Y^{\rm KN}$ is surjective. \end{proposition} \begin{proof} Since formation of the Kato--Nakayama space commutes with strict base change, we may assume that the underlying scheme of $Y$ is $\Spec \mathbf C$.
+Then $Y^{\rm KN} = \Hom(\overnorm M_Y^{\rm gp}, S^1(1))$.
+Since $X$ is of finite type, there are finitely many distinct monoid homomorphisms $\overnorm M_Y \to \overnorm M_{X,x}$, as $x$ ranges over geometric points of $X$.
+We argue that at least one of these must be injective.
+It will then follow that